See Which Of The Latest 13F Filers Holds The Materials Select Sector SPDR Fund

 |Aggregate Change:

-In terms of shares owned, we count 6 of the above funds having increased existing XLK positions from 12/31/2023 to 03/31/2024, with 5 having decreased their positions and 2 new positions.
+In terms of shares owned, we count 3 of the above funds having increased existing XLE positions from 12/31/2023 to 03/31/2024, with 6 having decreased their positions.

-Looking beyond these particular funds in this one batch of most recent filers, we tallied up the XLK share count in the aggregate among all of the funds which held XLK at the 03/31/2024 reporting period (out of the 1,290 we looked at in total).
-We then compared that number to the sum total of XLK shares those same funds held back at the 12/31/2023 period, to see how the aggregate share count held by hedge funds has moved for XLK.
-We found that between these two periods, funds increased their holdings by 1,310,741 shares in the aggregate, from 16,220,166 up to 17,530,907 for a share count increase of approximately 8.08%.
-The overall top three funds holding XLK on 03/31/2024 were:
+Looking beyond these particular funds in this one batch of most recent filers, we tallied up the XLE share count in the aggregate among all of the funds which held XLE at the 03/31/2024 reporting period (out of the 1,896 we looked at in total).
+We then compared that number to the sum total of XLE shares those same funds held back at the 12/31/2023 period, to see how the aggregate share count held by hedge funds has moved for XLE.
+We found that between these two periods, funds increased their holdings by 659,466 shares in the aggregate, from 23,276,208 up to 23,935,674 for a share count increase of approximately 2.83%.
+The overall top three funds holding XLE on 03/31/2024 were:

 |»